Create a Trigger

 For example, if a trigger is already in a triggered state, and any new group surpasses the trigger threshold, the trigger will again notify all recipients and include the new groups that have triggered the alert.

-• You want to receive alerts when Triggers continue to meet or exceed the threshold
+• To receive alerts when Triggers continue to meet or exceed the threshold

-• The triggered event is more important than receiving a resolved event
+• When the triggered event is more important than receiving a resolved event

 For example, if a trigger has specified fields in its GROUP BY clause, and “Continuous Alerts” is selected, then the trigger will notify all recipients when any new group crosses the trigger threshold, or if any group still exceeds the threshold.
 If one or more groups resolve, no resolved alert will be sent.